-MacLean: Look, the winning team got $10,000 [for winning].
+MacLean: Look, the winning team got $10,000.
 And I wanted the $10,000, let me tell you (laughs).
 I remember saying in both games after the second period, ‘I don’t know if you guys care about the $10,000, but I sure as hell care about the $10,000, so you better be playing hard if you want to play.
 I think they thought I was nuts.

 I was looking forward to the cash and buying a new car.

 How serious was MacLean about winning in ’96?
 Serious enough that he decided to bench then 21-year-old defenceman Roman Hamrlik and 37-year-old veteran Craig MacTavish, in the third period with his team nursing a one-goal lead.

 MacLean: Hamrlik was a kid.
 He was the only selection from Tampa Bay because they had to have someone on the team.
 He really struggled in the game, so I walked down to [assistant coach] Lindy [Ruff] and said, “We’re not playing him anymore.”